cat-bevan/cat-bevan.github.io/_posts/2020-12-13-leftwing-vs-rightwing-media.md

 *HuffPost* trails not far behind.
 Looking through their 2020 headlines, they cover much of the news surrounding transgender law and violence against transpeople, even outside the US.
 Combined with a following of blog-style celebrity news following trans YouTube stars, the trans-daughter of basketball star Dwayne Wade, their percentage of trans headlines consists of both professional stories on serious topics and blog-style articles on pop-culture.

 There's a significant drop-off between *HuffPost* and *The Independent*.
-I would wager this has to do with *The Independent* (and by extension *The Toronto Star*) only publishing trans stories which fit the greater scope of their more serious publishing.
+I would wager this has to do with *The Independent* (and by extension *The Toronto Star*) only publishing trans stories which fit the greater scope of their more serious, legacy press publishing.
 I have a more difficult time explaining the position of *Daily Mail* and particularly *BuzzFeed*.
 Seeing *BuzzFeed* with nearly 1/10th the percentage of trans headlines as its now-child media outlet *HuffPost* is very perplexing.

 With this information, which is admittedly very limited in scope, no conclusions can be drawn in regards to which side of the political spectrum publishes more trans-related headlines.
 Moving on to the specific language used.